Vipul20032002/EatIt/README.md

-# eatit
+# Eatit

-A new Flutter project.
+A Food Ordering Application built using Flutter and Laravel.

 ## Getting Started